Yelp! (“Yelp”) isn’t happy.

 Why Doesn’t Yelp Want To Remove Defamatory Reviews?

 Why is Yelp against weeding the site of defamatory posts?
-In its estimation, removing content is a free speech quagmire, so the company spares no expense in defending removal requests.
+In its estimation, removing content is a free speech predicament, so the company spares no expense in defending removal requests.

 A spokesperson for the review aggregator explained: